 Brush little oil, and place 2 tbsp mixture in the center of the dough circle.
 Bring together all the sides in the center and seal tightly.
 Press lightly to seal the edges well.
 Roll out again into a circle of 6″ diameter with the help of some flour.
 Heat a pan.
 Roast rolled circles from both sides.
 Apply a little oil on both sides.
 Roast until golden brown from both sides.
 Repeat with the remaining dough and filling to make more parathas.
 Serve hot with your favorite pickle and raita.

-WATCH VIDEO BELOW: Mushroom Kale Stuffed Paratha (Video)
+WATCH RECIPE VIDEO BELOW: Mushroom Kale Stuffed Paratha (Video)

 (Please wait for a couple of seconds for loading)